Skip to content

 Grade: B-plus

-This is the percentage of patients who sustained a major fall.
-Falls leading to severe injury are considered by many in the nursing home industry to be a measure of nursing care .
-Major falls resulting in injury are often caused by lower levels of patient supervision.
+This is the percent of patients who suffered from a major fall.
+Falls resulting in major injuries are considered to be a barometer of the quality of nursing care .
+Falls are routinely caused by lower quality nursing care.

 Minimizes Urinary Tract Infections